ankurats/gitsessionrepo/ReadMe.txt

-This first file for GIt demo
+This is for GIt demo - for training -- Part 2